Obesity and Medical Weight Loss: Knowing Your Options

 Medical weight loss is strongly based on dietary and behavioral changes.
 A complete lifestyle modification is required for success in losing weight and keeping it off.
 Weight management medications may be used in addition to diet and exercise initially to expedite weight loss and to help control your appetite while you start to work on behavioral changes.

 The obesity treatment model is not much different than the treatment of any other chronic disease, such as diabetes, where continuous monitoring and education are required for successful management.
-At the same time, medical weight loss is a patient-driven physician directed treatment model in which you choose treatment options, based on degree of obesity and expected outcomes of the treatment plans.
+At the same time, medical weight loss is a patient-driven physician-directed treatment model in which you choose treatment options, based on the degree of obesity and expected outcomes of the treatment plans.

-In past 10 years, the Obesity Medicine Association has established updated guidelines and a great amount of work has been achieved in field of obesity medicine.
+In the past 10 years, the Obesity Medicine Association has established updated guidelines and a great amount of work has been achieved in the field of obesity medicine.

 Making changes to your diet for weight loss begins with two objectives: calorie restriction via portion control and changing the composition of nutrients.
 The most successful approach with the most consistent results is reducing carbohydrates to significantly low levels and increasing proteins.
 This helps reduce your appetite and promote weight loss while preserving lean muscle mass.

 A more intensive approach is to reduce calories to the levels where the body goes into ketosis (fat burning) and a significant reduction in fat tissue has been observed with this approach.
 Our program has registered dietitians that help tailor the approach to each individual.

 Starting an exercise routine is always challenging, especially when you are overweight or have other limiting factors such as arthritis.
 Patients are strongly advised to seek a trained exercise physiologist to gradually ramp up exercise without hurting their bodies.